 “I’m fighting an upper respiratory infection so I may miss a few notes here and there,” admitted Aretha Franklin to the packed house.
 “But I wasn’t going to miss this night.”
 The Queen of Soul, wearing a white and gold sleeveless ballgown, closed the show with a medley of hits including “Freeway of Love.”
 Earlier performances included Barry Manilow, Earth, Wind & Fire featuring Kenny G, Jennifer Hudson, Dionne Warwick and Carly Simon.

-The “Coming Around Again” singer wore a corseted spearmint green silk gown that has become an heirloom piece.
+The “You’re So Vain” singer wore a corseted spearmint green silk gown that has become an heirloom piece.
 “It was something I found in my mother’s closet and I think it was made for her,” Simon explained.
 “Then she passed it on to me because it didn’t fit her anymore and I got taller.
 It’s really been in my family for a long time.”

 The audience included Gayle King; Tribeca Film Festival cofounders Robert De Niro and Jane Rosenthal; Diane Lane; Jill Kargman, and Lorna Luft, who is consistently proud of the contributions by her mother, Judy Garland, to the recording industry.